Scroll To See More Images

 Monica’s biggest piece of advice?
 “Do what you love.
 Don’t drag your butt through work and a job you hate.
 Do what your heart is calling you to do.”
 Hard to argue with that.

-To get the witches’ recommendations for teas, aromatherapy and bath recipes, flip through the slideshow below.
+To get the witches’ recommendations for teas, aromatherapy and bath recipes, see below.